jannicz/svg-icon-sprite/README.md

  - Serve all your SVG icons from a single file
  - Generate the sprite file with the provided script
- - Fill, scale and manipulate the icons as you wish
+ - Fill, scale and manipulate your icons

 ## Installation